marnec/ML/docs/pages/ML-45-DeepLearningRNN3.md

 ## Learning Word embeddings

 ### Embedding matrix
 The task of learning word embeddings produces an **embedding matrix**.
-Supposing to have a corpus of $m$ words and and learning $n$ features for each word.
-We would have an $n \times m$ embedding matrix $E$.
+Supposing to have a corpus of $n$ words and and learning $m$ features for each word.
+We would have an $m \times n$ embedding matrix $E$.
 Each column of $E$ is the embedding of one word in the vocabulary.

 $$
 \small